VarboxInternational/docs/activity-log.md

 |
 | This option is used to delete activity records older than the number of days supplied when:
 | - executing the cli command: "php artisan varbox:clean-activity"
-| - clicking the "Delete Old Activity" button from the admin panel, inside the activity list view
+| - clicking the "Delete Old Activity" button from the admin, inside the activity list view
 |
 | If set to "null" or "0", no past activities will be deleted whatsoever.
 |